OguzPastirmaci/ocihpc/README.md

-# Easy HPC deployment tool - ocihpc
+# OCI Easy HPC deployment tool - ocihpc

 `ocihpc` is a tool for simplifying deployments of HPC application in Oracle Cloud Infrastructure (OCI).